-With spring around the corner, it is likely your tenants will be drawn to the outdoors – ready to enjoy the fresh air once again.
+With spring around the corner, it is likely your renters will be drawn to the outdoors – ready to enjoy the fresh air once again.
 Now is the perfect opportunity to tick off seasonal maintenance tasks to get your property in shape after winter and prepare it for the warmer months ahead.
-Doing so will keep your property looking good, help you identify any potential trouble areas, and keep your tenants happy.
+Doing so will keep your property looking good, help you identify any potential trouble areas, and keep your renters happy.

 Have the HVAC inspected